 Special Olympics is the world's largest sports organization for children and adults with intellectual disabilities, providing year-round training and competitions to more than 4.5 million athletes in 170 countries.
 Special Olympics competitions are held every day, all around the world—including local, national, and regional competitions, adding up to more than 90,000 events a year.
-Special Olympics, as the largest global public health organization dedicated to serving people with intellectual disabilities, needs volunteer health care professionals to serve as Clinical Directors for its Healthy Athletes program.
+Special Olympics, as the largest global public health organization dedicated to serving people with intellectual disabilities, needs volunteer health care professionals to serve as volunteers for its Healthy Athletes program.
 The specialized backgrounds and expertise you offer can ensure that the Healthy Athletes program helps change the lives of people with intellectual disabilities.

 Officially launched in 1997, Healthy Athletes organizes its health events in a welcoming, fun environment.
 Its events educate athletes on healthy lifestyle choices and identify problems that may need additional follow-up.
 There are eight disciplines in Healthy Athletes.
 Information and resources are available for each on the Special Olympics website.

 Health Promotion uses health screenings, interactive educational tools and displays, motivational literature and demonstrations to heighten the awareness of athletes, reinforcing the need to improve and maintain an enhanced level of wellness and self-care.
 It also provides screening for BMI, blood pressure, and bone density.

 Opening Eyes The Special Olympics-Lions Clubs International Opening Eyes program provides a vision and eye health screening in partnership with the Lions Clubs International Foundation.
 Led by volunteer vision care professionals, Opening Eyes offers prescription eyewear, sunglasses, and sports goggles to Special Olympics athletes.